-The State will only pay for amounts due to Contractor for Contract Activities accepted by the State on or before the date of termination, subject to the State's right to set off any amounts owed by the Contractor for the State's reasonable costs in terminating this Contract.
+The State will only pay for amounts due to Contractor for Contract Activities accepted by the State on or before the date of termination, subject to the State's right to set off any amounts owed by Contractor for the State's reasonable costs in terminating this Contract for cause, including administrative costs, attorneys' fees, court costs, transition costs.
+Contractor must promptly reimburse to the State any fees prepaid by the State prorated to the date of such termination, including any prepaid fees.
+Contractor must pay all reasonable costs incurred by the State in terminating this Contract for cause, including administrative costs, attorney's fees, court costs, transition costs, and any costs the State incurs to procure the Contract Activities from other sources.

-If the State takes action to cancel the Contract under the provisions of MCL 330.1232b, the State will follow the applicable notice and hearing requirement described in MCL 330.1232b(6).